(There's no video for SheepShaver PPC emulator (for Windows + Mac OS X) yet. Please contribute to MR and add a video now!)

 ON WINDOWS: If you want to use SheepShaver 2.4 or older for the first time, you'll first need to install GTK+ :) RTFM: https://www.emaculation.com/doku.php/sheepshaver_setup

 ON MODERN MAC OS X: If you see an error like "SheepShaver is damaged and can’t be opened.
 You should move it to the Trash" it simply means that your Mac OS X environment security is preventing you from launching it, but it's simple to overcome.
 Go to the menu bar and set this: Apple > System Preferences > Security & Privacy > Allow apps downloaded from > Anywhere.
-If you do not see the "Anywhere" option (e.g. on macOS Big Sur) you have to run the GateKeeper Helper command file via control-click > open, then choose option #3 to disable GateKeeper.
+This following note should no longer apply to the current release, but is kept here for reference about the previous SheepShaver release from 2021: If you do not see the "Anywhere" option (e.g. on macOS Big Sur) you have to run the GateKeeper Helper command file via control-click > open, then choose option #3 to disable GateKeeper.
 Now choose option #5 then drag and drop the SheepShaver Wrapper onto the Terminal window and press ENTER.
 Then, launch SheepShaver Wrapper via control-click > open.
 RTFM: https://www.emaculation.com/doku.php/sheepshaver_mac_os_x_setup

 (128.38 MiB / 134.61 MB)